Introduction and Summary

 std::uniform_int_distribution, are not stable (because the algorithms they use are implementation-defined according to the specification).

 System.Random is not stable (because its generation behavior could change in the future).

 Which Seeded PRNG to Use

-If an application decides to use a seeded PRNG for repeatable "randomness", that PRNG SHOULD meet or exceed the requirements of a statistical RNG (except it may use a custom seed) and SHOULD be reasonably fast.
+If an application decides to use a seeded PRNG for repeatable "randomness", that PRNG SHOULD meet or exceed the requirements of a statistical RNG (except the seed is application-defined instead) and SHOULD be reasonably fast.